Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

-Te Papa Museum is the champion considering the amount of time spent in a museum – 3,5 hours, wow!
-No wonder why – it’s so awesome and interactive!
+Te Papa Museum is the champion based on the amount of time spent in a museum – 3.5 hours, wow!
+No wonder – it’s so awesome and interactive!

 People who think museums are boring should go to Te Papa, seriously.